HwWobbe/DefinitiveData-DeltaAlerts/README.md

   * this could expand to include all  of the timePeriods
     * try -08-
   * try linking to a heading in one of the deeper files in this repo
-* remove Deferred content to a trailing SymbolsH page that can be reaced via quickLinks
+* remove Deferred content to a trailing SymbolsH page that can be reached via quickLinks
   * an alternatative could vbe to refert to just Numeric titles
 * ㋀㋁㋂㋃㋄㋅㋆㋇㋈㋉㋊㋋ extend with the .ye values